Working with Under Fives

 In the beginning I did a lot of outreach work - attending baby clinics and drop-in health clinics, to promote the library and encourage parents to bring their children.

-I set up a Family Book Group and many of the people I’d reached out to attended - so much so that I had to start up two more groups.
-Parents and children aged 0 to 4 come for one hour of activities.
+Initially, I set up a Family Book Group and many of the people I’d reached out to attended - so much so that I had to start up two more groups.
+Parents and children aged 0 to 4 came for one hour of activities.

 Numbers grew so much, we also set up a Baby Club, for children under one.

-During each Family Book Club session we have art & crafts, puzzles and free play.
-Because the children are so young, it’s not appropriate to do a formal storytelling.
-Instead I do some one-to-one stories and parents read to individual or small groups of children.
+During each Family Book Club session we had art & crafts, puzzles and free play.
+Because the children are so young, it was not appropriate to do much formal storytelling.
+Instead we did some one-to-one stories and either I or parents read to individual or small groups of children and incorporated some story into our songs and rhymes.

-Then we tidy up and sit in a circle for songs and nursery rhymes.
-This all helps develop social skills and the skills needed to learn at school - listening, turn taking, waiting, concentrating and so on.
+Then we tidied up and sat in a circle for songs and nursery rhymes.
+This all helped develop social skills and the skills needed to learn at school - listening, turn taking, waiting, concentrating and so on.
 Of course rhymes and songs are wonderful for developing speech and language skills - as well as working together.
 And it's all fun!

-I set up a Family Book Group and many of the people I’d reached out to attended - so much so that I had to start up two more groups.
-Parents and children aged 0 to 4 come for one hour of activities.
+Initially, I set up a Family Book Group and many of the people I’d reached out to attended - so much so that I had to start up two more groups.
+Parents and children aged 0 to 4 came for one hour of activities.

 Numbers grew so much, we also set up a Baby Club, for children under one.

-During each Family Book Club session we have art & crafts, puzzles and free play.
-Because the children are so young, it’s not appropriate to do a formal storytelling.
-Instead I do some one-to-one stories and parents read to individual or small groups of children.
+During each Family Book Club session we had art & crafts, puzzles and free play.
+Because the children are so young, it was not appropriate to do much formal storytelling.
+Instead we did some one-to-one stories and either I or parents read to individual or small groups of children and incorporated some story into our songs and rhymes.

-Then we tidy up and sit in a circle for songs and nursery rhymes.
-This all helps develop social skills and the skills needed to learn at school - listening, turn taking, waiting, concentrating and so on.
+Then we tidied up and sat in a circle for songs and nursery rhymes.
+This all helped develop social skills and the skills needed to learn at school - listening, turn taking, waiting, concentrating and so on.
 Of course rhymes and songs are wonderful for developing speech and language skills - as well as working together.
 And it's all fun!

-This work has build my understanding of what books work for babies, young children and their parents and carers, so feeds into my writing.
-It has also developed my confidence so I can offer Baby Rhyme Times and workshops for young children.
+This work has build my understanding of what books work for babies, young children and their parents and carers.